Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate is 65.1%.
-It declined of 1.2 percentage points from November and contracted by 0.1 percentage points from same month last year.
+• The local employment rate reached 61.9%.
+It showed growth of 0.8 percentage points from May and decreased by 0.6 percentage points from same month last year.

-• Local unemployment rate reached 5.4%.
-It showed decline by 1.3 percentage points month-over-month, and declined by 1.1 percentage points year-over-year.
+• Local unemployment rate reached 5.3%.
+It fell by 0.6 percentage points month-over-month, and showed decline by 1.2 percentage points year-over-year.

 Employment Trends